Johan-p/my_arch-linux/README.md

+# Personal Arch installation and setup guide
+see official documentation:
+https://wiki.archlinux.org/title/Installation_guide

+## Fresh installation

-# Boot Arch Linux from your usb in UEFI mode.
+### Boot Arch Linux from your usb in UEFI mode.
 You might have to disable secure boot in your bios.

-https://wiki.archlinux.org/title/Installation_guide

-# After booting from usb
+### After booting from usb

 `ls /sys/firmware/efi/efivars`
 if it doesn't return any errors you have booted in UEFI mode